Calon (TV production company): Hana's Helpline

-Hana's Helpline is a stop-motion animation series for preschool children, about Hana, a duck who runs a telephone helpline for animals with problems.
+Hana's Helpline is a stop-motion animation series for pre-school children, about Hana, a duck who runs a telephone helpline for animals with problems.
 The principal voices are provided by Arabella Weir, Jonathan Kydd, Joanna Ruiz, Boyd Clack and Caroline Harker with most of the other voices being provided by children.

 There are 52 episodes, each 10 minutes long.
 Its first broadcast was in Wales under the Welsh title Holi Hana, on 2 April 2007.
 Its first English broadcast was on Five on 12 June 2007.
 It has also been broadcast in a selection of other countries - for example it began broadcasting on TVB Pearl, starting 10 May 2007.
 Books are available from Random House Children's Books from January 2008.
 A line of character toys was also developed by Golden Bear Toys along with the first DVD of the show which was released in November 2007.
 A second compilation was released in Spring 2008.